daedalist/daedalist.github.io/vqgan_clip.md

 ## Step 6: Run it on your GPU

+**NOTE: cuda only works on WSL if your're on the Windows Insider track.
+I have now reached my threshold for instability risk on my system, so I have not proceeded any further beyond this point.**

 If you're looking at Task Manager, you might notice something weird:

 ![Task manager shows 100% CPU, but no GPU utilisation](task_manager_cpu100.png)